tri-jet/portfolio-site/README.md

 - dark mode styling
 - Add other tidbits? like education, basic personality/interests if wanted

-- Add component for job/project description, or tools/skills list
+- Add component for job/project description?

+- Skills Icons/Logos in the section under blog since there's space.

 - Component for blog post preview
 - Component/format of each blog.

+- [x] component for tools/skills list
 - [x] background image/pattern